umm-csci-3412-2025/c-programming-pre-lab-TyBeas/README.md

 has clearly had a long and complex history, as indicated by the long note at the top with links to subsequent pieces he wrote in response to (mis) interpretations of his ideas.
-All that said, I still think there's a lot of really good stuff here, and I think his distinction between testing and exploration is entirely valid.)
+All that said, I still think there's a lot of really good stuff here, and I think his distinction between testing and exploration is entirely valid, despite it's rather terrible design aesthetic 😜.)

 ### Compiling and running a C program